 - Magic Hours.
 Use them wisely, we planned to head into the park 8-10am to use our magic hours on the day we went to Disney Studios, but there is not anything much open in magic hours for younger kids in there.
 Likewise with AdventureLand and FrontierLand.
 DiscoveryLand has the most to use within magic hours.

 - Plan to have a day at the studios.
 There is a good full day to be had in there for all age groups.
-Don't miss the Tram Ride for some great special effects.
+Don't miss the Tram Ride for some amazing special effects.

 - Plan for your age groups.
-In my opinion DiscoveryLand has more rides for older kids, FantasyLand is fab for little ones, especially girls, there is less to do in FrontierLand and AdventureLand but they are lovely to hang out in anyway.
-Our favourite rides were: Thunder Mountain, Crush's Coaster (gnarly dude) and the boy also liked Orbitron (like the old rockets at the fair!)
+In our opinion DiscoveryLand has more rides for older kids, FantasyLand is fab for little ones, especially girls, there is less to do in FrontierLand and AdventureLand but they are lovely to hang out in anyway.
+Our favourite rides were: Thunder Mountain, Crush's Coaster (gnarly dude) and the boy liked Orbitron (like the old rockets at the fair!)

 - While we talking about age...Obviously people from all ages were there, but personally we thought that those with babies or toddlers in buggies found it hard work.
 There is a lot of walking involved and at aged 8 our boy was the ideal to cope with that whilst still enjoying it.
 I also wonder if teens would be more suited to a place with more big rides.